lucasluizss/jdotxt/reports/assignment#04.md

 ### Case 1

 This is one of the most important use cases.
 As a first scenario, the first use case regards the basic usage of the application.
 The main path leads to the creation of tasks following the common steps of a user.
 For example, the user can start configuring his task by adding a description or using its default value, and then can add it for a new creation (adding to the list of tasks) or set it as done directly or later.
-In the last case, the user can also delete his task (which will remove the task from the list of tasks).
+Also, the user can also delete his task (which will remove the task from the list of tasks).

 ### Case 2